Dismiss Modal

 WakeMed is paid 32% lower

-This means that if WakeMed and UnitedHealthcare are unable to reach a commercial agreement by November 15, 2025, employers and individuals will pay much more for care that will be directed away from WakeMed to other, higher-cost health systems in the Triangle area.
+This means that since WakeMed and UnitedHealthcare were unable to reach a commercial agreement by November 15, 2025, employers and individuals will pay much more for care that will be directed away from WakeMed to other, higher-cost health systems in the Triangle area.

 In the most recent proposal WakeMed sent to UnitedHealthcare, we asked for reimbursement recoveries related to inappropriate denials for services provided – essentially for certain policies that add no value to the patient and increase our costs to comply be ‘turned off.’